Third Edition | 8-9 May 2025

 Publication opportunities

-The colloquium will give participants the opportunity to engage with editors and editorial board members of the several journals, such as Journal of Business Ethics, Technology in Society, Strategic Change, Journal of Enterprising Communities, Journal of Management & Organization, IEEE Transactions on Engineering Management, Technology Analysis and Strategic Management, and Management Decision to name a few.
+The colloquium will give participants the opportunity to engage with editors and editorial board members of the several journals, such as Strategic Change, Journal of Enterprising Communities, Canadian Journal of Administrative Sciences, Journal of Organizational Change Management and Management Decision to name a few.
 Moreover, participants can express their interest to submit the work to the below publication outlets as well.

 Book series (for monographic works): “Entrepreneurial Behaviour”, eds.
 Andrea Caputo & Massimiliano M. Pellegrini, Emerald Publishing